AdvisorySG/ghost-advisory-theme/README.md

 yarn dev
 ```

 Now you can edit `*.hbs`, `assets/css/` and `assets/js/` files, which will be compiled automatically.
-In order to speed up development with a local instance of Ghost, you can create a symbolic link from this repository to `content/themes/ghost-advisory-theme/` in the root directory of your Ghost installation.
-Take note that if you add new post templates, you may need to restart Ghost manually for the changes to take place in the Admin panel.

-Alternatively (and more traditionally), the `zip` Gulp task packages the theme files into `dist/<theme-name>.zip`, which you can then upload to your site.
+The `zip` Gulp task packages the theme files into `dist/<theme-name>.zip`, which you can then upload to your site.

 ```bash
 yarn zip
 ```

 Should you have access to the [Admin panel of Advisory](https://beta.advisory.sg/ghost/), you may go to Settings > Labs > Migration Options > Export your content in order to obtain the posts and settings used for the actual website as a JSON file.
 Then, you may load up the file into your local instance of Ghost, at Settings > Labs > Migration Options > Import content.
 Take note that this will not remove existing posts/pages.

+## Speedy Development (Advanced)

+To speed up development with a local instance of Ghost, you may use an alternative procedure to directly place the theme directory in the `content/themes/` directory of Ghost.

+Firstly, use the earlier mentioned process with `yarn zip` and upload the theme.
+This is important, as **Ghost will not recognise your new theme directory if you do not perform this import first**.
+In the `content/themes/` directory from the root directory of your Ghost installation, you should see the `ghost-advisory-theme` directory. (**Do not perform this step by importing a zipfile directly from the GitHub Actions builds; as the zipfile has an appended hash, Ghost will not recognise your new `ghost-advisory-theme` directory.
+Make sure to rename the zipfile to `ghost-advisory-theme.zip` before importing.**)

+Once you have verified that the `content/themes/ghost-advisory-theme/` directory is in place and Ghost recognises the directory as a theme, remove the `ghost-advisory-theme` directory and clone this repository into the `content/themes/` directory under the same directory name `ghost-advisory-theme`.
+(Alternatively, if you use an Unix-based system, you may create a symbolic link instead.
+Windows users may wish to create a shortcut from the Ghost directory instead.)

+Finally, run `yarn dev` in the `content/themes/ghost-advisory-theme/` directory and refresh the Ghost admin panel.
+You should see the correct theme appear.
+Upon making changes to theme files, `yarn dev` should build the changed files and the changes should be reflected upon refresh.

+This method is not officially supported by Ghost and might break any time (though the theme handling logic is unlikely to be modified in the foreseeable future).
+Take note that if you add new post templates, you may need to restart Ghost manually for the changes to take place in the Admin panel.

 # PostCSS Plugins Used